-Tech sector has enormous turnover rate, but have you ever wondered why software developers leave their jobs?
-Discover 5 things companies do that make them loose their developers.
+The tech sector has an enormous turnover rate, but have you ever wondered why software developers leave their jobs?
+Discover 5 things companies do that make them lose their developers.

 Finding and retaining talented software developers—including web app developers—is a major cause for celebration for most companies.
 At least it should be because, at 13.2%, the tech sector has the highest turnover rate out of all business sectors, according to a report from LinkedIn.